 6. Meniscus Tears: Safeguarding the Knee Cartilage

-Meniscus tears often occur in conjunction with other knee injuries, such as ACL tears.
+Meniscus tears frequently occur alongside other knee injuries, such as ACL tears.
 The meniscus is a piece of cartilage that acts as a shock absorber in the knee joint.

 Symptoms of a meniscus tear include: